 Ways to improve power quality: power factor correction, voltage stabilization, harmonic filtering, power conditioning and power compensation

 In all honesty, given our fascination for technological evolutions such as IoT, our fascination with the role of buildings and the smart building and our attention for energy efficient building technologies in the scope of human, societal and business challenges, understanding the differences between power management and energy management – and how they are evolving and are used – is already something.

 In other words: we would never go as far as wondering what could be the unexpected impact of an energy saving measures on electrical reliability or the unexpected costs for that matter.
 Yet, professionals in facility management, building automation, critical power, energy management and so forth obviously have to.

-That explains why we were intrigued by an October 2017 blog post, entitled ‘Exploring Unplanned Costs of LED Lighting Retrofits‘ and written by Kevin Morin who, along with his EcoXpert colleague Martin Feder (responsible for the BMS certification) and power quality (PQ) expert Remi Bolduc really took a deep dive into the matter.
+That explains why we were intrigued by an October 2017 blog post, entitled ‘Exploring Unplanned Costs of LED Lighting Retrofits‘ and written by Kevin Morin who, along with his EcoXpert colleague Martin Feder and power quality (PQ) expert Remi Bolduc really took a deep dive into the matter.

 Three takeaways from the blog post that dives much deeper:

 - In specific cases LED lighting (energy saving) can impact power quality.
 So, when planning a big LED lighting project you need to know when and how.
 And that is what you can read in this paper authored by Remi Bolduc, entitled ‘Impacts of LED lighting on Power Quality’.